Bushido

 2-Player Versus Mode, Practice Mode, and a pretty interesting

-"First-Person VS Mode" which can be played with two players by using 2
+"First-Person Vs. Mode" which can be enjoyed with two local players by using

-included is a cool 1-player bonus mode called "Slash Mode," which pits the player against 100 enemies,
+included is a cool 1-player bonus mode called "Slash Mode" —

-are some basic flaws I'd like to point out.
+there are some flaws worth pointing out.
 The biggest flaw

-of Bushido Blade would definitely be the graphics.
+of Bushido Blade might be the graphics.
 The environments, though

 generally "pretty" and immersive for the time, do appear very